Juhan Liiv: Short stories

 Liiv finally achieved success in 1894 when his first short story, Vari (The Shadow), was published.
 It was dark and gloomy, foreshadowing his future works of both prose and poetry.
 Many readers draw a comparison between Liiv and the main character of the story, Villu, who is physically weak but strong in mind.

 Liiv continued to write several more short stories, but none are as famous as Vari.

 Mental illness

 Shortly after Vari was released, Liiv became a patient in a psychiatric clinic in Tartu.
 Liiv was diagnosed with schizophrenia.
-He variably thought he was the son of the Emperor Alexander II, the king of Poland and Estonian poetess Lydia Koidula.
+He variably thought he was the son of the Emperor Alexander II, the king of Poland and Estonian poet Lydia Koidula.
 His struggles with mental illness continued until his death.

 Poetry

 In 1909, Friedebert Tuglas met with Liiv.
 A book containing 495 poems by Liiv was published late that year.

 Many of Liiv's poems are dominated by a sense of gloom, probably brought on by his mental illnesses, poverty and lack of human friendships.
 The few poems with a less ominous tone describe nature and Liiv's adoration for his country.